Roles And Responsibilities Of A Committee Management (Board Of Directors)

 11. Documentation and Reporting

 Maintain detailed documentation of the training initiatives, including attendance records, feedback, and assessment results.
-Develop comprehensive reports summarising the impact of the training on the committee's skills and capabilities.
+Develop comprehensive reports summarising the training's impact on the committee's skills and capabilities.
 These reports serve as valuable insights for future training endeavours and can be shared with organisational leadership.

 12. Celebration of Achievements